davison/ha-sinkhole/README.md

 The installation makes use of passwordless SSH and being able to become root on the target nodes in order to perform any install or uninstall task, so you will need to set these up first if you don't already have them working.

+## Quick Start Guide

+This is the minimal way to get two machines working in an HA configuration and serving DNS requests including sinkhole features.

 ### Config setup

 First, on your controller node, create a config file named (by convention but it doesn't matter) `inventory.yaml`.
 You can create it anywhere for now.
-In it, you need to specify, at minimum, one target node - ideally more than one if you actually want HA! - the VIP address and a secret.
-The secret is simply used to manage cluster membership for the VIP but if you're on an open or insecure network, make it 15-20 characters.
+In it, you need to specify your target nodes, the VIP address and a secret.
+The secret is simply a token used to identify cluster membership for the VIP manager.
 To make the service actually useful, you want to add upstream DNS server(s) and at least one block list.

-Below is a minimal config to get 2 remote nodes installed (accessible at `192.168.0.1` and `192.168.0.2` and sharing a VIP of `192.168.0.53`)
+Below is an example config to get 2 remote nodes installed (accessible at `192.168.0.1` and `192.168.0.2` and sharing a VIP of `192.168.0.53`)

    ```yaml
       # DNS node group config